-This date farm near Arizona Western College sells a variety of products including dates, dried fruits, nuts, natural and organic gourmet foods.
+This family owned and operated date farm near Arizona Western College sells a variety of products including dates, dried fruits, nuts, natural and organic gourmet foods.
 They also offer deli sandwiches, date shakes, ice cream and more.
-The store is open from 9 a.m. to 5 p.m.
-Monday-Saturday, 10 a.m. to 6 p.m.
-Sunday from mid-October through the end of May.
+The store is open from 10 a.m. to 5 p.m.
+Monday-Saturday, and seasonally open on Sunday from 10 a.m. to 4 p.m. beginning November through the end of May.
 Take Highway 95 east to Avenue 9E, go south to Araby-Blaisdale Road (along north side of train tracks), then east and watch for signs.

 4322 E. County 13th St.